Made with prunes, oats, and almond butter, these cookies are ready in minutes! Make this gut-friendly snack recipe to take on your next road trip.

 When it comes to flavor, California prunes and almonds make the perfect pair.
 The prunes provide sweetness and help hold these cookies together.
 And luckily prunes have a lot more to offer.

-California Prunes may help with gut health.
-Prunes are a good source of sorbitol, soluble and insoluble fiber, and antioxidants.
+Prunes may help with gut health.
+They are a good source of sorbitol, soluble and insoluble fiber, and antioxidants.
 Prunes are a prebiotic (those foods that nourish our gut bacteria) food and may offer some additional benefits to our gut microbiome.

 Research suggests that prunes are effective at helping to relieve mild to moderate constipation.
 This is helpful for everyday life and can also be helpful for travel.
 Prunes are portable making them an easy snack to take on the road.